Market Making and Quotations

 • 3:25 PM cutoff: a 7% or 13% decline after 3:25 PM does NOT halt trading; only Level 3 (20%) can halt at any time.

-• TRACE is not municipals: corporate bonds go through TRACE, munis go through EMMA; both report within 15 minutes.
+• TRACE is not municipals: corporate bonds go through TRACE, munis go through EMMA.

-• A DMM cannot be agent and principal in the same trade; principal trades require confirmation disclosure.
+• A DMM's principal trades require confirmation disclosure.

 • Open-order adjustment on the ex-date: buy limits, sell stops, and stop-limits below the market are reduced by the dividend; sell limits are NOT.
 "Do not reduce" (DNR) orders are never adjusted.

-• Interpositioning is a violation only when the added middleman produces a worse price; the burden of proof is on the firm.
+• Interpositioning is a violation only when the added middleman produces a worse price.

-• Penny stock disclosures (inside bid/ask, quantity, and total compensation, all before the trade) apply to OTC penny stocks only, not to a sub-$5 stock listed on Nasdaq or an exchange.
+• Penny stock disclosures (inside bid/ask, quantity, and total compensation) apply to OTC penny stocks only, not to a sub-$5 stock listed on Nasdaq or an exchange.

 One-Breath Recap

 The NYSE auction runs one Designated Market Maker per stock with paired affirmative and negative obligations, while Nasdaq and over-the-counter markets use competing dealers, and only firm quotes bind.
-Customers take the worse side of the spread, Reg NMS routes to the NBBO, circuit breakers stop the whole market at 7%, 13%, and 20% while Limit Up-Limit Down pauses one security, and each trade reports to its own system: TRACE for corporates, EMMA for munis, TRF and ORF for stocks.
+Customers take the worse side of the spread, Regulation NMS bars an execution through the national best bid and offer, circuit breakers stop the whole market at 7%, 13%, and 20% while Limit Up-Limit Down pauses one security, and each trade reports to its own system: TRACE for corporates, EMMA for munis, the Trade Reporting Facility for listed stocks traded over the counter, and the OTC Reporting Facility for unlisted ones.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Market Making and Quotations unit for the complete lesson.
+Read the full Market Making and Quotations unit.